cadithealth/pyramid_describe/README.rst

 When using pyramid inclusion, pyramid-describe expects to find configuration options in the application settings.
-See the `Options`_ section for a listed of all supported options, with a short example
+See the `Options`_ section for a list of all supported options, with a short example
 here:

 .. code-block:: ini